rorcraft/software-engineering/Tech/Performance/Load_Average.md

 ### Load Averages

+> the load averages tell us by increasing duration whether our physical CPUs are over- or under-utilized.

 `top - 21:35:08 up 8 days, 16:22,  2 users,  load average: 1.11, 1.14, 1.16`
 1-minute, 5-minute and 15-minute average.